 * The aneurysm is under control.
 I have a new type stent graft put inside it.
 Dr. Krajcer, my cardiologist at St. Lukes Hospital in Houston, is a leader in this field.
 Incidentally, Albert Einstein died of an AAA.
 He had declined corrective surgery at St. Lukes.
 At that time there were no stents to fix this problem.
 They would have sewn a hose in place of the artery.
 The success rate for this surgery was low in 1955.
 This is one of an example of being smart, very smart, and still making wrong decisions.

 July 13, 2017 update: I'm probably using up my spare # 9 life now.
-In January, 2016, the stent graft started leaking, and endoleak in medical terminology.
+In January, 2016, the stent graft started leaking, an "endoleak" in medical terminology.

 Again my good cardiologist, Dr. Krajcer, came to my rescue.
 He did a ceramic wrap, wrapping the leak and then gluing it all with ceramic glue.
 This procedure was also done by going up my groin arteries (both sides) with his instruments and supplies.

-BTW, I say now, having started my nine life, that I am counting down now instead of counting forward.
+BTW, I say now, having started my ninth life, that I am counting down now instead of counting forward.
 Besides that I have reached an age older than most men reach.
 OBE (Ausie for "Over Bloody Eighty" [years old]).

 2. You know all of your neighbors, all of the people in town, and half the people in the county.